Judit Pálfi

 Judit Horváth Pálfi (born 1968) is a Hungarian retired wheelchair fencer who competed at international fencing competitions.
 She is a four-time Paralympic silver medalist.

-In 1991, Pálfi was involved in a car accident, she had a lower back injury which resulted in paralysis.
+In 1991, Pálfi was involved in a car accident, suffering a lower back injury which resulted in paralysis.
 She started out wheelchair fencing a year later and entered the 1996 Summer Paralympics as a wildcard.